 You can expect all the traditional pantomime ingredients including energetic songs, a live band, magic, mesmerizing dance routines, slapstick comedy, and plenty of audience participation.
 The show is perfect for all ages and it’s one of the best things to do in Norwich during Christmas.

-Joe Tracini, who played Tommy the Cat in 2021’s Dick Whittington Panto, plays the title role of Jack.
+Joe Tracini, who played Tommy the Cat in 2021’s Dick Whittington Panto and Jack in 2022’s Jack and the Beanstalk returns to play The Fairy.
 Norwich’s favourite panto dame Richard Gauntlett is also back.
-It also features Amanda Henderson as Pat the Cow and Linda John-Pierre as Fairy Fullobeans.
+It also features Beverley Callard as The Evil Fairy.

 Cromer New Year’s Day Fireworks

 The New Year’s Day Fireworks Display in Cromer has been a tradition for more than 20 years.
-This event raises money to pay for the Cromer Fireworks display each year and for local charities.
+This event raises money to pay for the Cromer Fireworks display each year and to support local charities.

 As you might expect, the town will be busy so we recommend that you get there early.
 Don’t worry there are activities starting in the afternoon to keep you entertained.
 Shops and cafes will also be open.